-PHY 101 4 C/90 CH Physics for Elementary F, Sp School Teachers resources as the Detroit Science Center, playgrounds, and amusement parks to teach physics will be emphasized.
+PHY 101 4 C/90 CH Physics for Elementary School Teachers

+Lecture and laboratory course dealing with physics concepts and strategies for teaching these concepts in elementary [K-8] schools.
+Current State of Michigan physics teaching objectives and associated learning activities will be emphasized.
+Using such community resources as the Detroit Science Center, playgrounds, and amusement parks to teach physics will be emphasized.
 In addition, opportunities are provided for WCCCD students to teach physics to a small group of children (under teacher supervision) in local elementary schools.